vmenon1836/Simple-Exponential-Smoothing/README.md

-# Simple-Exponential-Smoothing
+# Simple-Exponential-Smoothing-vs-Prophet
-This is a basic SES forecasting on Electric Production data set.
+This is a basic forecasting done on Electric Production data set using Simple Exponential Smoothing and Prophet.

 Explainations are given alongside the codes.